sagesharp/code-of-conduct-template/procedures/example-consequences.md

 What follows are examples of possible responses to an incident report.
-This list is is not inclusive, and [COMMUNITY] reserves the right to take any action it deems necessary.
+This list is not inclusive, and [COMMUNITY] reserves the right to take any action it deems necessary.
 Possible responses to an incident include:

 * Nothing, if the behavior was determined to not be a Code of Conduct violation
 * A verbal or emailed warning